CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 # System Requirements #
 * * *

 Any local server that can handle PHP 5.6+ and MySQL 5.3+ should be able to install the IDE and database.
 PHP versions 7+ recommended, and MySQL 8.0+ recommended.
+Testing for PHP 8+ has been somewhat limited, and bugs have been recently fixed with more to follow when found.
 Modern browsers recommended for the IDE.
 Please read the detail installation instructions for caveats.
 Future updates might require a change in the hosting environment.